+DOAKD O DIMPOSITION AND GUIDANCE

+Principle

+2. The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.

+Provision Disclosure

-The Company Secretary (or his authorised representatives) provides secretarial support to the Board and the responsibilities of the Company Secretary include: advising the Board on all governance matters; attending all Board and Board committee meetings and preparing the minutes of these meetings; ensuring adherence to Board procedures and compliance with relevant Singapore rules and regulations applicable to the Company.
-Where such rules and regulations relate to foreign jurisdictions, the Company Secretary facilitates liaison between foreign advisors and the Board; working with management to ensure good information flows within the Board and the Board committees and between senior management and Non-Executive Directors; and facilitating orientation and assisting with professional development as required.
-The appointment and removal of the Company Secretary is a matter for the Board to decide as a whole.
-OMPOSITION AND GUIDANCE Principle TI D. I.I.
-2. rel of independence and diversity of thought and background in its ecisions in the best interests of the company.
-Provision Disclosure 2.1 An "independent" director is one who is independent in conduct, character and judgement, and has no relationship with the company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement in the best interests of the company.
-More than one-third of the Board is made up of Independent Directors who offer alternative views of the Group's business and corporate activities.
+2.1 An "independent" director is one who is independent in conduct, character and judgement, and has no relationship with the company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement in the best interests of the company.
+With reference to Rule 210(5)(c) of the Listing Rules, more than one-third of the Board is made up of Independent Directors who offer alternative views of the Group's business and corporate activities.
 The Board has at least 2 Non-Executive Directors who are independent and free of any material business or financial connection with the Company.
 There is a strong and independent element on the Board, capable of exercising objective judgement on corporate affairs independently of the Group.
 The Board's views and opinions often provide different perspectives to the Group's business.
 No individual or small group of individuals dominates the Board's decision-making.
 The independence of each Independent Director is reviewed and determined by the NC annually with reference to Rule 210(5)(d)(i), (ii) and (iv) of the Listing Rules and also based on guidelines set forth in the Code and the individual Director's declaration.

-Each Director is requested to disclose to the Board if there is any relationship with the Company, its related corporations, its 5% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgement in the best interests of the Company (the "Associated Relationships"), as and when it arises.
+Each Director is requested to disclose to the Board if there is any relationship with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgement in the best interests of the Company (the "Associated Relationships"), as and when it arises.

-Each of Mr Michael Grenville Gray, Mr Goh Chung Meng and Mr Chan Yu Meng has also disclosed that he is not, nor has any of his immediate family members:
+Each of Mr Michael Grenville Gray, Mr Chan Yu Meng and Mr Tan Ka Huat has also disclosed that he is not, nor has any of his immediate family members:

-- (i) in the current financial year or immediate past financial year, provided to or received from the Company or any of its subsidiaries any significant payment or material services (which may include auditing, banking, consulting and legal services), where such payments or services aggregated over any financial year is or was in excess of \$\$50,000, other than Directors' fees received by Mr Michael Grenville Gray, Mr Goh Chung Meng and Mr Chan Yu Meng (after obtaining shareholders' approval) for board service; and - (ii) in the current financial year or immediate past financial year, is or was a substantial shareholder or a partner in (with 5% or more stake), or an executive officer of, or a director of, any organisation which provided to or received from the Company or any of its subsidiaries any significant payments or material services (which may include auditing, banking, consulting and legal services), such payments or services aggregated over any financial year is or was in excess of \$\$200,000.
+- (i) in the current financial year or immediate past financial year, provided to or received from the Company or any of its subsidiaries any significant payment or material services (which may include auditing, banking, consulting and legal services), where such payments or services aggregated over any financial year is or was in excess of \$\$50,000, other than Directors' fees received by Mr Michael Grenville Gray, Mr Chan Yu Meng and Mr Tan Ka Huat (after obtaining shareholders' approval) for board service; and - (ii) in the current financial year or immediate past financial year, is or was a substantial shareholder or a partner in (with 5% or more stake), or an executive officer of, or a director of, any organisation which provided to or received from the Company or any of its subsidiaries any significant payments or material services (which may include auditing, banking, consulting and legal services), such payments or services aggregated over any financial year is or was in excess of \$\$200,000.

-Each of Mr Michael Grenville Gray, Mr Goh Chung Meng and Mr Chan Yu Meng has also disclosed that:
+Each of Mr Michael Grenville Gray, Mr Chan Yu Meng and Mr Tan Ka Huat has also disclosed that: